zapabob/ROCm/docs/conceptual/ai-pytorch-inception.md

 | Data for training is available on the disk before the training process and is generally significant.
 The training performance is measured by how fast the data batches can be processed. | Inference data usually arrive stochastically, which may be batched to improve performance.
 Inference performance is generally measured in throughput speed to process the batch of data and the delay in responding to the input (latency). |
 :::

 Different quantization data types are typically chosen between training (FP32, BF16) and inference (FP16, INT8).
-The computation hardware has different specializations from other datatypes, leading to improvement in performance if a faster datatype can be selected for the corresponding task.
+The computation hardware has different specializations from other data types, leading to improvement in performance if a faster datatype can be selected for the corresponding task.

 ## Case studies